 Transportation can be costly.
 One of the easiest ways to save money on it is to give your car a break and find alternate ways of getting where you need to go.

-If your boss wants you in the office and your commute to work isn’t very far, consider riding a bike to work when weather permits.
+If your boss wants you in the office and your commute to work isn’t very far, consider riding a bike to work when the weather permits.
 Bikes are free to ride and park and also typically less expensive to maintain than a vehicle.

 If your commute is too long to bike, consider public transportation.
-Many local bus systems offer discounts to riders who buy multi-fare bus passes upfront or those who qualify for common discounts, like those awarded to veterans.
+Many local bus systems offer discounts to riders who buy multi-fare bus passes upfront or those who qualify for typical discounts, like those awarded to veterans.

 Maybe you live somewhere with limited or no public transportation.
 Ask your co-workers to start a carpool.
 They’re a great way to save money and possibly make some new friends.